campusnutrition/campusnutrition-sslmanager/README.md

 ## Application Properties Configuration File

-Currently AzureWebAppSSLManager retrieves the list of certificates to generate and install from a json file stored in a blob storage account.
+Currently campusnutrition-sslmanager retrieves the list of certificates to generate and install from a json file stored in a blob storage account.

-An example of the file structure can be found in the *[appproperties.json](../main/SampleJsonConfig/appproperties.json)* example file.
+An example of the file structure can be found in the *[appproperties.json](../master/SampleJsonConfig/appproperties.json)* example file.

-The file needs to be saved in a blob container with name as in the constant "AppPropertiesFileName" of the *[Constants.cs](../main/src/WebAppSSLManager/Models/Constants.cs)* class.
+The file needs to be saved in a blob container with name as in the constant "AppPropertiesFileName" of the *[Constants.cs](../master/src/WebAppSSLManager/Models/Constants.cs)* class.

 ## Certificate Information Configuration File

 The app retrieves some information needed for the certificate creation from a json file stored in a blob storage account.

-An example of the file structure can be found in the *[certinfo.json](../main/SampleJsonConfig/certinfo.json)* example file.
+An example of the file structure can be found in the *[certinfo.json](../master/SampleJsonConfig/certinfo.json)* example file.

-The file needs to be saved in a blob container with name as in the constant "CertInfoFileName" of the *[Constants.cs](../main/src/WebAppSSLManager/Models/Constants.cs)* class.
+The file needs to be saved in a blob container with name as in the constant "CertInfoFileName" of the *[Constants.cs](../master/src/WebAppSSLManager/Models/Constants.cs)* class.

 ## Limitations